Indoor plants are usually easy to care for and fantastic at adding excitement to any room.

 So whether you live in an apartment or a house with a sizeable garden, indoor plants are a must-add interior accessory.

-Here are our top 25 indoor plants that you can buy and brighten your home with today.
+Here are our top 25 easy to care for indoor plants that you can buy and brighten your home with today.

-Zamioculcas Zamiifolia is the first of our indoor plants.
+Zamioculcas Zamiifolia is the first of our easy to care for indoor plants.
 A member of the Araceae (Arum) family, it’s an evergreen plant, that always looks lush!

 The feathered leaves grow to a length of 40 to 60cm and are smooth, shiny and dark green.
 While they can flower, it’s rare for them to indoors.
 The arum-like flowers grow from the base of the plant.